MaybeMaru/Maru-Funkin/README.md

 # Maru-Funkin

 Hi everyone!
-This is a silly little Funkin 0.2.7.1 fork that ive been working on for some time now.
+This is a silly little Funkin 0.2.7.1 fork that ive been working on for some time now.<br>
-Theres no specific goal with it, just to add whatever comes to mind and have fun!
+Theres no specific goal with it, just to add whatever comes to mind and have fun!<br>
-At the moment all of base game is softcoded, as well as having mod folders support.
+At the moment all of base game is softcoded, as well as having mod folders support.<br>
 Current version is beta 2.0, beta 3.0 soon to come!

 > [!NOTE]
-> THIS IS NOT A SERIOUS ENGINE, I HAVE NO IDEA WHAT IM DOING!!
+> THIS IS NOT A SERIOUS ENGINE, I HAVE NO IDEA WHAT IM DOING!!<br>
 > For your own sanity use better engines like psych, codename or fps+

 ## Credits